FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/inspect/codelab/codelab.md

       2. Create a new property using `CreateString`.

          This adds a new `StringProperty` on the root.
-This `StringProperty` is called "version", and its value is "part1".
+This `StringProperty` is called "version", and its value is "part2".
+We're going to set our property to "part1".

       3. Emplace the new property in the inspector.